martinkooij/MMM-LCD-Backlight/README.md

 					  //5 pixels are sent by the modules as parameters, depending on dominant colors of the art
 					  // no need to specify them here.
 					}],
-				"MMM-rainfc": [ // list of commands that can be received from MMM-Bose-Soundtouch { command: "RAIN",
+				"MMM-rainfc": [ // list of commands that can be received from MMM-rainfc { command: "RAIN",
 					  strand: 1,
 					  pixelstart: 25,